jentrialgo/jentrialgo.github.io/content/2024-11-07-latex-makefile.md

 ```

 And it will take care of everything.
 It will run `pdflatex` multiple times if necessary,
-it will run `bibtex` if you have a bibliography, and it will generate the PDF file.
+it will run `bibtex` (or 'biber', as in my case) if you have a bibliography, and it will
+generate the PDF file.